 Hiring managers have a way of making us nervous because they stand between us and a job we need or want.
 Get used to interviewing because companies often will have you meet six to eight people before making a decision to hire you.
 One bad interview can cost you the job.

-Proficient interviewing takes practice, but mostly it takes focus and a willingness to look at yourself in the mirror and access what you need to change.
+Proficient interviewing takes practice, but mostly it takes focus and a willingness to look at yourself in the mirror and assess what you need to change.

 Here are a few tips to help you get started: